chinapedia/wikipedia.abstract.en/Page/Prince_Henry_the_Navigator.md

 Life

-Henry_the_Navigator_(Cronicas).jpg's _Crónicas dos Feitos de Guiné_ (Paris codex), with the phrase _talent de bien faire_ ("the talent of doing well" or "Hunger for good deeds") and the pyramids, of Prince Henry's _motto_.
+'s _Crónicas dos Feitos de Guiné_ (Paris codex), with the phrase _talent de bien faire_ ("the talent of doing well" or "Hunger for good deeds") and the pyramids, of Prince Henry's _motto_.
 It has been argued that the image inserted portrays his brother, King Duarte, rather than Henry.
 The _empresa_ or _divisa_ placed below is Henry's motto.
 According to Friar Luis de Sousa, based on papers of Henry`s contemporary chronicler Gomes Eanes de Zurara, and other 15th-century documents, Henry's pyramids represented the pyramids of Egypt, at Giza, and at the top of his pyramids was a golden sun.]]

 Henry was the third surviving son of King John I and his wife Philippa,[2] sister of King Henry IV of England.
 He was baptized in Porto, and may have been born there, probably when the royal couple was living in the city's old mint, now called Casa do Infante (Prince's House), or in the region nearby.
 Another possibility is that he was born at the Monastery of Leça do Bailio, in Leça de Palmeira, during the same period of the royal couple's residence in the city of Porto.